Start a new career in less than seven months.

 Are you comfortable working with electronic equipment, computers and other forms of technology?
 Do you enjoy detail oriented tasks?
 Medical Office Specialists enjoy the rewarding aspects of working in the health care industry but in an office atmosphere.

 Medical office specialists (MOS) hold administrative or clerical positions in a health care setting.
 Medical office specialists answer telephones, greet patients, update and file patient medical records, fill out insurance forms, handle correspondence and schedule appointments.
-The MOS works in physician offices, hospitals, nursing homes, insurance companies and medical manufacturers.
+The MOS works in physician offices, hospitals and nursing homes.

 Training Program Description and Registration